copy/v86/Readme.md

 WebAssembly modules at runtime in order to achieve decent performance.
 Here's a list of emulated hardware:

 - An x86-compatible CPU.
-The instruction set is around Pentium III level, including full SSE2 support.
+The instruction set is around Pentium 4 level, including full SSE2 support.
 Some features are missing, in particular:
   - Task gates, far calls in protected mode
   - Some 16 bit protected mode features